PhD, English Literature, University of Rhode Island, Kingston, RI (2017)

 “The Code of Mad Men: Emotional Labor, Schizophrenia and the Computer Age.”
 Article.
 The Journal of Popular Culture.
 April 2017.
 Volume 50, Issue 2, pp. 341-62.

 “‘Indecent Glibness’: Explicit Kinship and the Politics of Inspirational Décor.”
-Proposal Accepted.
-Article under review.
-Thresholds 48 (MIT Department of Architecture Journal).
+Article.
+Architecture and Culture.

 “Southern City Mysteries and the Sexual Economy of Genre.”
 Article.
-Modern Fiction Studies.
+South.

 “Flat-pack Bauhaus: Mid-century Modern and Nostalgia for Revolution.”
 Article.
-Cultural Studies.
+Journal of Material Culture.

 “Interview with David Michael Kleinberg-Levin.”
 Chiasmi International.
 Forthcoming Fall 2019.